10 p.m. NHC advisory for Hurricane Sally

 BATON ROUGE, La.
 (WAFB) - The following information was provided by the National Hurricane Center (NHC):

-At 10 p.m., the center of Hurricane Sally was located near latitude 28.9 North, longitude 87.6 West.
-Sally is moving toward the west-northwest near 3 mph (6 km/h) and this motion is expected to continue through Tuesday morning.
-A northward turn is likely by Tuesday afternoon, and a slow north-northeastward to northeastward motion is expected Tuesday night through Wednesday night.
-On the forecast track, the center of Sally will move near the coast of southeastern Louisiana tonight and Tuesday, and make landfall in the hurricane warning area Tuesday night or Wednesday.
-Maximum sustained winds are near 100 mph (155 km/h) with higher gusts.
-Some strengthening is forecast early Tuesday and Sally is expected to be a dangerous hurricane when it moves onshore along the north-central Gulf coast.
-Hurricane-force winds extend outward up to 45 miles (75 km) from the center and tropical-storm-force winds extend outward up to 125 miles (205 km).
-A buoy south of Dauphin Island, Alabama, recently reported sustained winds of 61 mph (98 km/h) and a wind gust of 69 mph (111 km/h).
-The estimated minimum central pressure based on data from the NOAA and Air Force Hurricane Hunters is 986 mb (29.12 inches).
+At 10 p.m., the center of Hurricane Sally was located near latitude 29.8 North, longitude 87.8 West.
+Sally is moving toward the north-northeast near 2 mph (4 km/h).
+A north-northeastward to northeastward motion at a slightly faster forward speed is expected on Wednesday and Wednesday night, followed by a faster northeastward motion on Thursday.
+On the forecast track, the center of Sally will approach the northern Gulf Coast tonight, and make landfall in the hurricane warning area early Wednesday.
+Sally is expected to move inland across southeastern Alabama Wednesday night and Thursday.
+Maximum sustained winds are near 85 mph (140 km/h) with higher gusts.
+Some strengthening is possible before landfall, and Sally is expected to be a dangerous hurricane when it moves onshore along the north-central Gulf Coast.
+Hurricane-force winds extend outward up to 40 miles (65 km) from the center and tropical-storm-force winds extend outward up to 125 miles (205 km).

 Click here to report a typo.